AckerlyXu/heima/articles/app-service-web/app-service-web-deployment-faq.md

 ## How do I troubleshoot issues with continuous deployment from GitHub?

-For help investigating issues with continuous deployment from GitHub or Bitbucket, see [Investigating continuous deployment](https://github.com/projectkudu/kudu/wiki/Investigating-continuous-deployment).
+For help investigating issues with continuous deployment from GitHub, see [Investigating continuous deployment](https://github.com/projectkudu/kudu/wiki/Investigating-continuous-deployment).

 ## I can't FTP to my site and publish my code.
 How do I resolve this?